FrendsPlatform/FrendsTemplates/Templates/CRMs/Zoho/Zoho CRM to JSON - Products/long-description.md

 # Implementation and Usage Notes

 The Zoho API implements authentication in a way where a single-use _grant token_ is used to generate an _access token_ for API access, and a _refresh token_ for creating new access tokens, since the access tokens have a lifetime of one hour.
 The grant token can only be created by hand in the [Zoho API console](https://api-console.zoho.com/).
-The scope required for this template to work is `ZohoCRM.modules.products.READ`.

 This template requires the grant token in order to work correctly the first time it is run.
-The template will then use the grant token to create the access and refresh tokens for accessing the API, and store them into a cache for further use.
-During subsequent runs, the template uses the stored access token to access the API, or the stored refresh token to create a new access token if the previous one has expired.
+The template will then use the grant token to create the access and refresh tokens for accessing the API, and store the refresh token into a cache for further use.
+During subsequent runs, the template uses the stored refresh token to create a new access token for accessing the API.

-By default, this template stores the API access token in the cache for one hour, and the refresh token for 24 hours.
-If more than 24 hours have passed, the refresh token will no longer be available in the cache, which means the template will again require a grant token in order to be able to create new access/refresh tokens.
-The lifetimes of the stored tokens can be changed by modifying the shared-state tasks in the template.
+By default, this template stores the refresh token for 24 hours.
+If more than 24 hours have passed, the refresh token will no longer be available in the cache, which means the template will again require a grant token in order to be able to create a new refresh token.
+The lifetimes of the stored token can be changed by modifying the shared-state tasks in the template.

 When writing the JSON file, if a file with the same name already exists, it will be overwritten.
 This behavior can be changed in the write tasks.